sadeedr5/ArduinoFireDetector/README.md

     - Jumper Wires
     - Breadboard

----

-## Setup

 ### Making the circuit

 The circuit diagram for this project is very simple.
 If you'd like to preview this diagram in real time, fear not!
 It has been designed using the [Cirkit Designer](https://www.cirkitstudio.com) program.
-See [this directory](diagram) to view both the image and the raw project file.
+See [this directory](diagram) for the project resources.

 <img src="diagram/circuit.png" style="width: 500px; height: auto;" alt="Circuit Diagram">